BossNassTheGunganKing/Bookstore-SYSC4806/README.md

 ### Milestone 3 Goals : Final Demo

+### Current State

-For the final milestone, we aim to focus on refining the application and ensuring its readiness for a seamless user experience.
-Below are the key updates planned:
+For Milestone 3, the focus shifted to refining the application and ensuring it delivers a seamless user experience.

-## Finalizing the Scope of the Product
-- Review and finalize the set of features to ensure the application is usable and useful for its intended purpose.
-- Remove any placeholders, dangling links, or buttons pointing to non-implemented features in the UI.
+## Spring Modulith Implementation:
+- Modularized the codebase using Spring Modulith to enforce module boundaries and dependencies.
+- Enhanced code organization and testability.
+-
+## Advanced Filtering and Display:
+- Added filters for browsing books, improving the user experience.
-- Polish the interface for a consistent and intuitive design.
+- Updated the book display to a grid format for a modern and intuitive design.
+- Provide advanced search and filtering options, including filtering by genre.
+- Added book recommendations for users.
+-
+## Health Testing:
+- Added health tests for all pages to ensure consistent functionality and detect potential issues proactively.
+-
+## Role-Based Permissions:
+- Implemented granular access control with clear role-based restrictions:
+- Default Users: Can browse, add items to the cart, and place orders.
+- Publishers: Can manage books and authors.
+- Admins: Can manage users and view all orders.

 ## Usability and User Experience Enhancements:

 - Order Management:
 - Provide users with a more detailed view of their order history.
-- Add an order cancellation feature for users to cancel pending orders (if applicable).
 - Allow admins to view and manage all orders in the system, including filtering by order status.

-Shopping Cart:
-- Improve real-time feedback for inventory availability during cart operations (e.g., notify users if stock becomes unavailable).
-- Ensure seamless transition from cart to checkout with accurate pricing and stock checks.

-Error Handling:
-- Add user-friendly error messages and validation feedback across all forms (e.g., login, registration, adding books/authors, updating account details).
-- Ensure robust error pages (e.g., 404, 500) with appropriate redirection links.

 ## Feature Enhancements

 Role-Based Permissions:
 - Restrict access to sensitive pages based on user roles, with clear redirects to a “No Permissions” page if access is denied.
-- Remove links that users should not have axccess to.

 Admin Features:
-- Admins can manage users, including the ability to deactivate accounts or reset user information.
+- Admins can manage users, view orders, view account information.

-Search and Filtering:
-- Enhance the catalog browsing experience with advanced search and filtering options, including filtering by genre, author, and availability.